shareandcharge/sharecharge-lib.js/README.rst

 **ShareCharge**

-The ``ShareCharge`` module is the entry point to the network, allowing the addition of stations and connectors, as well as the requesting and confirming of EV charging sessions.
+The ``ShareCharge`` module is the entry point to the network, allowing the addition of stations and evses, as well as the requesting and confirming of EV charging sessions.

 *Construction*